Vacuum-tube computer: Development

 Also during the war, electro-mechanical binary computers were being developed by Konrad Zuse.
 The German military establishment during the war did not prioritize computer development.
 An experimental electronic computer circuit with around 100 tubes was developed in 1942, but destroyed in an air raid.

 In the United States, work started on the ENIAC computer late in the Second World War.
 The machine was completed in 1945.
 Although one application which motivated its development was the production of firing tables for artillery, one of the first uses of ENIAC was to carry out calculations related to the development of a hydrogen bomb.
 ENIAC was initially programmed with plugboards and switches instead of an electronically stored program.
 A post-war series of lectures disclosing the design of ENIAC, and a report by John von Neumann on a foreseeable successor to ENIAC, First Draft of a Report on the EDVAC, were widely distributed and were influential in the design of post-war vacuum-tube computers.

+Early machines which were used to tabulate punch cards could only add and subtract.
+In 1931 IBM introduced an electromechanical multiplying punch, the IBM 601.
+After World War II, IBM made a version, the 603, that used vacuum tubes to perform the calculations.
+Surprised by market demand for it, IBM introduced in 1948 a more compact version, the 604, using 1250 miniature vacuum tubes in removable plug-in modules.
+Much faster than the 601, it could divide and perform up to 60 program steps in one card cycle.
+Some 5400 units were leased or sold, making it the first successful commercial application of electronic computation.

-The Ferranti Mark 1 (1951) is considered the first commercial vacuum tube computer.
-The first mass-produced computer was the IBM 650 (1953).
+The Ferranti Mark 1 (1951) is considered the first commercial stored program vacuum tube computer.
+The first mass-produced computers were the Bull Gamma 3 (1952, 1,200 units) and the IBM 650 (1954, 2,000 units).